Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

 Since the rotation assignment is performed after the initial 3D placement, all the instances are distributed to the corresponding dies according to $z$-coordinates, and HBTs for the crossing-die nets are inserted at the center point of the optimal region in~\Cref{eq:optimal-region}.
 The problem is reduced to the 2D scenario.
 Our objective is to minimize the total D2D wirelength of net set $E_M$, leading to the following MILP formulation,

 $R_j^x\ (R_j^y)$ and $L_j^x\ (L_j^y)$ represent the $x\ (y)$ bounding box boundary to optimize.
 Note that we consider the HBT locations by treating the HBT as standard cell at this stage.
 There are $O(|V_M|)$ binary variables and $O(|E_M|)$ linear constraints, which are relatively small.
-We can solve it optimally by invoking an MILP solver with negligible runtime overhead.
+We can solve it optimally by invoking an MILP solver with negligible runtime overhead. { Additionally, our MILP formulation is sufficiently flexible to accommodate the orientation constraints of the latest technology node by disabling the corresponding orientation variables.
+The potential instance overlap resulting from macro rotation will be resolved during the global placement at a later stage. }